 COVID-19 vaccine verdicts loom as next big market risk

-Global efforts to develop a vaccine are coming to a head, with late-stage data on trials by companies such as Pfizer Inc and Moderna Inc possible as soon as October or November.
-Disappointing results could further shake markets that have recently grown turbulent on worries over fiscal stimulus delays and uncertainty around the Nov.
-3 U.S. presidential election.
+Global efforts to develop a vaccine are coming to a head, with late-stage data on trials by companies such as Pfizer and Moderna possible as soon as October or November.
+Disappointing results could further shake markets that have recently grown turbulent on worries over fiscal stimulus delays and uncertainty around the Nov 3 US presidential election.

+READ: On a fast track like never before - The COVID-19 vaccine effort and 5 vital questions

 "The anticipation is that this stuff is going to work,” said Walter Todd, chief investment officer at Greenwood Capital in South Carolina.
 "So any news to the contrary could be a risk to the market."